0xPolygonMiden/miden-base/docs/architecture/assets.md

 ### Storage

 [Accounts](accounts.md) and [notes](notes.md) have vaults used to store `Asset`s.
-Accounts use a sparse-merkle tree as a vault while notes use a simple list.
+Accounts use a sparse Merkle tree as a vault while notes use a simple list.
 This enables an account to store a practically unlimited number of assets while a note can only store 255 assets.

 ![Architecture core concepts](../img/architecture/asset/asset-storage.png)